Realtime Servo

 Using the C++ API

-This can be beneficial when there is a performance requirement to avoid the overhead of ROS communication infrastucture, or when the output generated by Servo needs to be fed into some other controller that does not have a ROS interface.
+This can be beneficial when there is a performance requirement to avoid the overhead of ROS communication infrastructure, or when the output generated by Servo needs to be fed into some other controller that does not have a ROS interface.

 When using MoveIt Servo with the C++ interface the three input command types are JointJogCommand, TwistCommand and PoseCommand.
 The output from Servo when using the C++ interface is KinematicState, a struct containing joint names, positions, velocities and accelerations.
 As given by the definitions in datatypes header file.